 Dating from 1729, the Brick Church was built in a simple Georgian style.
 During the 1880s it was renovated to suit the Victorian tastes of its parishioners.
 A fire in 1940 left only the vestry room and walls of the church standing.
 With the aid of records and drawings of the earlier building obtained by historians and archivists from the Maryland Historical Society, Maryland Diocesan Library, Peabody Library, Pratt Library, and Johns Hopkins University, the rebuilt church was restored to its original colonial-era style.

-Adult Christian Formation, three Sundays each month.
+Adult Christian Formation, three Sundays each month during the program year.

 THE CHAPEL